MIRADOR DEL PUENTE ROMANO

 • Downstream from the Roman Bridge rises Peña Celestina, upon which the Faculty of Sciences is built.
 At the western end, separated from the Teso de las Catedrales by the Vaguada de la Palma, lies the Cerro de San Vicente.
 Today it is an archaeological park where the origin of Salamanca is found beneath its subsoil.

-• As in the rest of the viewpoints on this route, there is a selfie support available.
-Through a simple system of QR codes, visitors can quickly capture their photos and share them on social media, becoming the city's best ambassadors.
+• As in the rest of the viewpoints on this route, there is a support for taking photos with mobile devices.
+Through a simple QR code system, visitors can quickly capture their photos and share them on social media, becoming the city's best ambassadors.

-• An interpretive panel located at the entrance to the bridge helps us identify the monuments visible from here.
+• An interpretive table located at the entrance to the bridge helps us identify the monuments visible from here.

-• To accompany the Viewpoint Route, we invite you to listen to the songs of Salamanca singer-songwriter Gabriel Calvo, thus enriching your experience with melodies that capture the essence of our city.
+• To accompany the Viewpoints Route, we invite you to listen to the songs of the Salamanca singer-songwriter Gabriel Calvo, thus enriching your experience with melodies that capture the essence of our city.

-• An interpretive panel located at the entrance to the bridge helps us identify the monuments visible from here.
+• An interpretive table located at the entrance to the bridge helps us identify the monuments visible from here.

-• To accompany the Viewpoint Route, we invite you to listen to the songs of Salamanca singer-songwriter Gabriel Calvo, thus enriching your experience with melodies that capture the essence of our city.
+• To accompany the Viewpoints Route, we invite you to listen to the songs of the Salamanca singer-songwriter Gabriel Calvo, thus enriching your experience with melodies that capture the essence of our city.